emilioSp/test-frameworks/README.md

 - Minimized memory consumption ⭐️
 - No config file needed ⭐️

-...it seems that we have a new sheriff in the town 🎖️
+...it seems that there is a new sheriff in town 🎖️